-"Save EEProm" Button - This button saves your parameter changes to the servo amplifier's permanent EEProm memory so that they will not be lost if the amplifier looses power.
-This button will only be available after you have "applied" parameters changes using the "Apply" button, otherwise the "Save EEProm" legend on the button will be hidden.
-NOTE: The servo amplifier will be Disabled during this operation.
-(See Section 6-6 for more details).
+- 5. "Save EEProm" Button This button saves your parameter changes to the servoamplifier's permanent EEProm memory so that they will not be lost if the amplifier looses power.
+This button will only be available after you have "applied" parameter changes using the "Apply" button, otherwise the "Save EEProm" legend on the button will be hidden.
+See Section 6-5 for more details. - "Back" Button This button returns you to the Setup Menu.